 The Knomi mobile biometric authentication framework is built on our hardened biometric SDK components, which are optimized to operate on mobile devices, and a server that together enable strong, multi-factor, password-free authentication from a mobile device using biometrics.
 Knomi offers multiple biometric modality options, including facial recognition, and voice authentication as means to enroll, onboard or authenticate.
 Knomi software components can be used in different combinations and configurations to enable either a server-centric architecture, a web-based or a device-centric implementation.
 Knomi has primarily been sold as a fixed term license that is priced on a subscription-based model and is also available as a perpetual license.
+Going forward we plan to transition the Knomi offering to within the AwareID offering.

-AwareABISTM Platform
+AwareABISTM

-AwareABIS is an Automated Biometric Identification System ("ABIS") used for large-scale biometric identification and deduplication using fingerprint, face, and iris recognition.
-Leveraging Aware's AstraTM and BioSPTM products, AwareABIS is a highly scalable platform that performs one-to-many search or one-to-one match against large stores of biometrics and other identity data.
-Utilizing highly distributed computing, AwareABIS also enables complex filtering, and linking operations critical to data preparation and quality assurance functions, such as identity resolution and data deduplication of massive biometric databases (tens of millions of records).
+AwareABIS is an automated biometric identification system ("ABIS") used for large-scale biometric identification and deduplication using fingerprint, face, and iris recognition.
+AwareABIS is a highly scalable platform that performs one-to-many ("1:N") search or one-to-one ("1:1") match against large stores of biometrics and other identity data.
+Utilizing distributed computing, AwareABIS also enables complex filtering, and linking operations critical to data preparation and quality assurance functions, such as identity resolution and data deduplication of massive biometric databases (tens of millions of records).
 The platform is built upon several mature, high-performance, field-proven applications and algorithms from Aware.
-AwareABIS has primarily been sold as perpetual license and is also available as a fixed term license that is priced on a subscription-based model or the size of the biometric system.
+AwareABIS has primarily been sold as a fixed term license that is priced based on the size of the biometric system or on a subscription-based model.